On the last stretch of its westward course the Iguazu River doubles as border between Brazil and Argentina.

-the falls in March 2008, and stayed in the Sheraton hotel on the Argentina side.
-From our room we could see, smell and
+We visited the magnificent Iguazu Falls in March 2008, and from our hotel room we could already see, smell and